 These rolls go by many different names including rice paper rolls, summer rolls, and more.

 These healthy, super fresh-tasting, naturally gluten-free rolls consist of a rice paper wrapper and are filled with fresh vegetables and your choice of protein.
 I used cooked shrimp for my rolls today.

-The rolls are surprisingly satisfying after you have a couple, thanks to the fiber and water content in the vegetables, but also light enough for a perfect summer snack, lunch, or dinner.
+The rice paper spring rolls are surprisingly satisfying after you have a couple, thanks to the fiber and water content in the vegetables, but also light enough for a perfect summer snack, lunch, or dinner.

 They also make a great appetizer for entertaining.
 Everyone will be so impressed!

-I made a batch of homemade peanut sauce to dip my rolls in which is key for me for maximum enjoyment of my spring rolls.
+I made a batch of homemade peanut sauce to dip my rolls in, which is key for me for maximum enjoyment of my fresh spring rolls.

 - Rice paper wrappers

 - Cooked and peeled shrimp

 - Bagged salad mix with a variety of greens, cabbage, and radicchio

 To make the peanut dipping sauce for the spring rolls, you’ll need: